Merge the build systems for Retail and Finance

 Getting the Retail SDK

 If you don't already have the Retail software development kit (SDK) in the same Microsoft Azure DevOps project, add it now.
 You will find the Retail SDK in any developer or build topology.
-Follow the branching documentation in Retail SDK overview.
+Follow the branching documentation in Retail software development kit (SDK) architecture.
 We recommend that you create your Retail SDK mirror and your Retail SDK customization branch at this time.
 After your Retail SDK customization branch is ready, and it has been submitted in the same Azure DevOps project as Retail, you can start.

 Some of the dependency packages and references have moved to NuGet packages to minimize the file merge and the size of the SDK.
 These are available for download from the NuGet.org.
 When you build the Retail SDK these dependencies are automatically pulled from the NuGet.org based on the packages.config file.
 For this to work, you need to install the NuGet command line interface and add the nuget to the Windows path after downloading nuget.exe from NuGet.org.
 The following steps show how to add the nuget to the Windows path: